wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 Note: unhandled error has occurred and the system cannot continue, hence Stop will be directly called.

-### Write Attributes.vi

-(mirror the connector pane for Process)
-Inputs of
-- `Queue of Actor` (unbundle the Actor for it's contents)
-- `Creator Attributes`
-- `All individual Self Attributes`
-`Init.vi` (Attributes)
-`Was Created` = True
-Enqueue Self Attributes to creator.
-### Project Style

-Move to Actor Utilities!
-- Msg Execute.vi
-- Msg Layer Checker.vi (change name?)

----

 ### jettl Tools

-Tool that allows actor to implement message interface AND auto populates that interfaces message method with Msg Execute.vi, the function, and necessary wiring. https://forums.ni.com/t5/LabVIEW/Programmatically-add-a-parent-interface-to-a-class/td-p/4239580
+Tool that allows actor to implement message interface AND auto populates that interfaces message method with 'Component.vi' and necessary wiring. https://forums.ni.com/t5/LabVIEW/Programmatically-add-a-parent-interface-to-a-class/td-p/4239580

 ---